AlamedaCounty/ElectionResultsMap/README.md

 ## How can I contribute?
 You can make some great contributions to this code simply by submitting pull requests!
 It is intended as a starting point, so that we don't all have to create our election results maps from scratch.
 Here are some ideas:
 * Create a new version of the ElectionResults.json file - this file can probably be optimized to make it clearer to read
 * Create a MapBox version! - This would be great!
-I originally wanted to do this in MapBox and geojson, but our layers were in ESRI format, so it was easier
+I originally wanted to do this in MapBox and geojson, but our layers were in ESRI format.
 * Create a Leaflet version!